aptX and AAC

-The Mobvoi TicPods 2 Pro come at a time when true wireless earbuds‘ popularity is at an all-time high, but Mobvoi has a major trick up its sleeve: hands-free access to your favorite virtual assistant without direct integration.
+The Mobvoi TicPods 2 Pro rode the wave of true wireless earbuds’ popularity, but Mobvoi has a major trick up its sleeve: hands-free access to your favorite virtual assistant without direct integration.
 This means iPhone users don’t need to shell out for an Apple product with H1 chip integration for hands-free Siri access.
 Instead saying, “Hey Tico” has the same effect with the TicPods 2 Pro.
 These mighty small true wireless earbuds are feature-packed with other AI-enabled functions, so let’s see if they’re worth getting or just a gimmick.

 Who should buy the Mobvoi TicPods 2 Pro?

 - Apple iPhone users, or anyone with an iOS device for that matter, will get a kick out of the “Hey Tico” feature for hands-free access to Siri.
 Mobvoi bypasses the need for Apple’s coveted H1 chip, but still affords power efficiency benefits and high-quality audio thanks to the Bluetooth 5.0 firmware along with AAC and aptX support.

 - AI fans will enjoy TicMotion, which allows listeners to nod or shake their heads in order to accept or reject a call.
 It’s a unique feature that helps the TicPods 2 Pro standout from the sea of AirPods Pro alternatives.

 - General consumers will appreciate the IPX4 water-resistant construction, meaning unexpected downpours are no longer a cause for anxiety.
 What’s more, these smart earbuds are especially portable and support automatic ear detection for auto-play/pause of your music.

 What is it like to use the Mobvoi TicPods 2 Pro?